 Other Ways to Obtain Your W2

-If tax season is just around the corner and you still did not receive the W-2 form, call your employer right away.
-If the company you are working for has an online Human Resources portal for payrolls, try to check it out if it’s there ready for you to be printed out.
-You can also go to the IRS and tell them that you do not have a copy of your W2 form.
-The IRS will then try to contact your employer and remind him of his obligation to send you a copy of the W-2 Form.
+If tax season is just around the corner and you still have not received the W-2 form, call your employer right away.
+If the company you are working for has an online Human Resources portal for payrolls, try to check it out if it’s ready for you to be printed out.

 You can also turn to IRS for help if your employer has already shut down his business and there is no way for you to contact them.
 On the other hand, if you are an employer who needs to generate a W2 for an employee, you can make the process less complicated by checking out the online websites that help you generate W2 with much precision but yet less hassle.
 Remember that you don’t have to do everything manually.